 Step 8: Secure the outlet and wall plate

 The hard work is over!
 Secure the new outlet to the junction box.
-You can use the same screw holes that were used to fix the old outlet in place.
+The screw holes are in the same location; this means you can use the same ones from the previous outlet without having to drill more holes into your wall.

 Now fix the wall plate over the outlet before standing back and admiring your handiwork.